eonist/Research/other/jekyll/Jekyll-Commands.md

 jekyle server -draft
 ```

-⚠️️ Remember to restart jekyll after changes to config.yml, or else they wont take effect ⚠️️
+⚠️️ Remember to **restart** Jekyll after changes to config.yml, or else they wont take effect ⚠️️